vechain-energy/oracle.vechain.energy/reporter/README.md

 Each source is required to provide a JSON output.
 The numerical value is retrieved from a specified `path` in the source's output.

+The data is sent to the contracts located at the `address` on `nodeUrl`, using the `PRIVATE_KEY` that has been set up.
+If a `delegationUrl` is provided, the system will ask for fee delegation before it submits the transaction.

 The API is documented in [`public/swagger.yml`](./public/swagger.yml).

 ## Local Development